-'Spiderman' balcony rescue wows France
+Hero rescuer to become French citizen

-A Malian migrant has been hailed a hero after he scaled the front of a building in Paris to save a child hanging from a fourth-floor balcony.
+A Malian migrant hailed as a hero after mounting a daring rescue to save a small boy dangling from a balcony in Paris is to be made a French citizen.

+Mamoudou Gassama won widespread praise after climbing the outside of the building to save the four-year-old.

+Video showed him being cheered on by spectators as he pulled himself from balcony to balcony to the fourth floor.

 The drama unfolded on Saturday evening on a street in the north of the city.

-Mr Gassama told journalists he had been walking past when he saw a crowd gathered in front of the building.
+Mr Gassama said he had been walking past when he saw a crowd gathered in front of the building.

 You may also like: